Witiko/jBus/docs/examples.md

 });
 ```

-That means that you can initialize and destroy the beacon node at will and the dependent extensions will notice right away:
+That means that you can initialize and destroy the beacon node at will and the dependent userscripts will notice right away:

 ```js
 // ==UserScript==